-Douglas Pullin has been teaching at PIMC since 2004.
+Douglas Pullin (he/him) has been teaching at PIMC since 2004.
 He is a lineage holder and authorized to teach in the Insight Meditation tradition of U Ba Kin, Ruth Denison, and Robert Beatty.
-Douglas graduated from the Spirit Rock sponsored Community Dharma Leader Training with Tara Brach and James Baraz.
-Douglas is currently a student of Mathew Flickstein in the Bhante Gunaratana linage from Siri Lanka.
+Douglas graduated from the Spirit Rock sponsored Community Dharma Leader Training with Tara Brach and James Baraz in 2008.
+Douglas is currently a student of Mathew Flickstein in the Bhante Gunaratana lineage from Sri Lanka.
 Douglas has a master’s degree in counseling psychology, and master’s in clinical social work.
 He has over 25 years of non-profit management experience in community mental healthcare.
 In addition to teaching at PIMC, Douglas offers mindfulness-based psychotherapy and consultation in independent practice.
 Douglas also works as a consultant in the nonprofit social service field.
-He enjoys meditation retreats, running in the woods, hiking, and gardening.
+He enjoys meditation retreats, going for runs in the woods, hiking, and gardening.

 Candle Summers arrived in Portland from Maui, Hawaii in 2013.
 She has practiced for over 20 years with her root teachers Kamala Masters and Steve Armstrong.
 She completed Spirit Rock’s four year Dharma Leader program in 2001 and her Theravadan background includes the teachings of Anagarika Munidra, Sayadaws U Pandita and U Tejaniya, Gil Fronsdal, Mark Nunberg, and more.
 Candle has been offering a monthly insight/metta meditation gathering on Mondays (currently on Zoom) in SE Portland and previously led a women’s group, a Buddhist book club and managed retreats for the Vipassana Metta Foundation on Maui for 12 years.